Electric Insights

 Case Study: JFK Approval

-Our reanalysis of Louis Harris's survey for Newsweek just prior to John F. Kennedy's assassination demonstrates how causal methods reveal the drivers behind critical outcomes like approval.
+Our reanalysis of Louis Harris's survey for Newsweek just prior to John F. Kennedy's assassination demonstrates how explanatory modeling methods identify the drivers behind critical outcomes like approval.

 Key Findings: